 Mining in Goa was banned in September 2012, freezing shipments that reached about 50 million tonnes in the 2010-11 fiscal year.
 In neighboring Karnataka, where the ban started in 2011, exports remain frozen even though it was lifted in April.
 In both states, the bulk of mining was done by private companies, which were accused of mining outside lease areas and in excess of set limits.

-MMTC was banking on business from Karnataka when it invested along with Indian partners Sical Logistics Ltd (SICA.NS: Quote) and L&T Infrastructure Development Projects in an iron ore terminal in Ennore Port in the southern Tamil Nadu state.
+MMTC was banking on business from Karnataka when it invested along with Indian partners Sical Logistics Ltd SICA.NS and L&T Infrastructure Development Projects in an iron ore terminal in Ennore Port in the southern Tamil Nadu state.

 "We think that at least in the next five to six years there will be no exports of iron ore," said SM Babu, general manager at MMTC's Chennai office.
 Instead the joint venture company hopes to tap growing demand for coal-fired power plants in Tamil Nadu.

 Only 16 out of 115 mines have resumed mining in Karnataka.
 For those keen on returning, the bureaucratic hurdles can be overwhelming.